易混淆單字

 Some Time

 This is a two-word expression used to talk about a “period of time” or a longer duration.
 We don’t know how long the action takes place but we know it takes a long time.
 It is also similar to the “for a while” phrase.
 We use this expression to indicate a span of time in the past, present, and future.
-This also entails uncertainty about the length of time being stated.
+This also entails uncertainty of the length of time being stated.

 Examples: